corda/corda/docs/source/creating-a-cordapp.rst

 Starting Nodes
 --------------

 To use an app you must also have a node server.
-To create a node server run the gradle createStandalone task.
+To create a node server run the gradle installTemplateNodes task.

-This will output the node JAR to ``build/libs/r3prototyping-x.y-SNAPSHOT-capsule.jar`` and several sample/standard node servers to ``build/standalone``.
-For now you can use the ``build/standalone/nodea`` configuration as a template.
+This will output the node JAR to ``build/libs/corda.jar`` and several sample/standard node servers to ``build/nodes``.
+For now you can use the ``build/nodes/nodea`` configuration as a template.

 Each node server must have a ``node.conf`` file in the same directory as the node JAR file.
 After first execution of the node server there will be many other configuration and persistence files created in this directory.